KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-export-rawphenotypic-data-and-germplasm-using-Helium-Data-Exporter.md

 objectives:
-- "Providing a step by step guide showing users how to download a pedigree file and a categorical file from an experiment of interest from KnowPulse. "
+- "Providing a step by step guide showing users how to download a pedigree file and a categorical file from an experiment of interest from KnowPulse."
 keypoints:
 - "Login KnowPulse with your user account before downloading any data."
 - "You can only download experimental data from your registered experiment."